alekshiidenhovi/C--/TUTORIAL.md

 # C-- compiler tutorial

-This tutorial will guide you through the process of compiling a C source file into an executable binary file.
+This tutorial will guide you through the process of compiling a C source file into an executable binary file, and executing those binary files.
 It also showcases the driver and compiler options that can be used to stop the compilation process after a specific stage.

 ## Tutorial
 This tutorial assumes that you have already completed the [Getting Started](./README.md#getting-started) section.